-The uMshwathi RBWSS initially consisted of five phases with a fifth phase added during the implementation phase.
+The uMshwathi RBWSS initially consisted of five phases with a sixth phase added during the implementation phase.
 Following is a brief detail of each phase:

 - Phase 1 Pipeline from Claridge Reservoir to Wartburg (Section 7.5.2 (f) in Volume 2) - Phase 2 Pipeline from Wartburg to Dalton (Section 7.5.2 (f) in Volume 2) - Phase 3 Pipeline from Dalton to Efaye including Ozwathini Reservoir (Section 7.5.2 (f) in Volume 2) - Phase 4 Supply from Ozwathini Reservoir into Central Ndwedwe linking with Hazelmere System - Phase 5 Supply from Ozwathini Reservoir in a northerly direction within Central Ndwedwe, linking with the Maphumulo Supply System.
-Phase 5 will be implemented and operated by iLembe District Municipality. - Phase 6 This is a new phase added onto the uMshwathi BWSS.
-It is a supply from Bruyns Hill Reservoir into the southern portion of Ndwedwe.
+Phase 5 will be implemented by iLembe District Municipality on behalf of Umgeni Water. - Phase 6 This is a new phase added onto the uMshwathi BWSS.
+It is a supply from Bruyns Hill Reservoir into the southern portion of Ndwedwe (Figure 12.44).